January 10, 2020

 Will they be transparent with you about the project's progress?

-5. Language and Culture
+5. Language and Local Culture

-6. Location and Time Zones
+6. Location and Time Zone

 7. Business Sense

-Do they understand my business needs?
+Do they understand your business needs?

 What do their former customers say about working with them?

-9. The Right Tech Stack
+9. The Right Technologies

-Are they confident in your tech stack?
+Do they have experience in your tech stack?

 10. Code Quality